Elevation: 4,375 ft

 Prominence: 606

 Peak 4375 is a small ranked peak northeast of Boise, Idaho.
 The peak’s accessibility, open slopes, relatively short hiking distance, elevation gain, and steepness make it a quick outing for active people and also a good “mountaineering” choice for beginners and adventurous children.
-The summit provides a 360 degree view which includes all of the Grand Slam Peaks.
+The summit provides a 360-degree view that covers all of the Grand Slam Peaks.
+USGS Lucky Peak

 Kodiak Peak as viewed from the trailhead turnout on ID-21.
 The snow-covered trail to the peak’s base on its Southwest Side is visible.
 Steve Mandella Photo